richwblake/souschef/README.md

 # Souschef

 Welcome to Souschef, your kitchen assistant.
 It will provide recipes and helpful information for over 200 different dishes.
-You are free to search recipes by several methods, such as by name or by the category of the dish.
+You are free to search recipes various ways, such as by name or by the category of the dish.
 Please see below for details on installing and executing this gem on you local machine.

 ## Installation